Applications for the Fall 2025 Expedition are now being accepted. Apply here.

-The 2023 Expedition is now complete!
-Check out the “Big Muddy” map, which includes posts, videos, and information from the 2023 expedition.
+For details and stories from the 2023 Expedition check out the “Big Muddy” map, which includes posts, videos, and information from the 2023 expedition.

 Travel from the Headwaters to the Gulf of Mexico as part of this unique educational expedition.
 Students earn a full semester of college credits with a customized curriculum focused on environmental justice and social change in the Mississippi watershed.
 The River Semester is a chance to explore new ways of learning and living, outside the carbon-intensive confines of mainstream educational practices.

-• hear from guest lecturers on topics such Mark Twain, Traditional Ecological Knowledge, ancient river civilizations, American Indian communities and their fight for justice, and the urban resilience in the age of climate change
+- hear from guest lecturers on topics such fluvial geomorphology, Traditional Ecological Knowledge, ancient river civilizations, American Indian communities and their fight for justice, and the urban resilience in the age of climate change

 Those interested in registering as researchers, fellow travelers, or guest lecturers can contact the Program Director at underhil@augsburg.edu, or apply to the program via this form.